Error Typeerror: Cannot Read Property 'token' of Undefined

 There are a ton of potential causes for an error similar this, though.

-is a prop passed in from the parent component – and yous forgot to pass it down.
+Mayhap items is a prop passed in from the parent component – and yous forgot to pass it down.

 Or perchance y'all did pass that prop, but the value being passed in is actually undefined or null.

-If it's a local country variable, maybe you're initializing the state as undefined – useState()
+If it's a local country variable, maybe you're initializing the state as undefined – useState(), written like that with no arguments, will do exactly this!

-If it's a prop coming from Redux, maybe your mapStateToProps
+If it's a prop coming from Redux, maybe your mapStateToProps is missing the value, or has a typo.

 Whatever the case, though, the process is the aforementioned: start where the error is and work backwards, verifying your assumptions at each indicate the variable is used.
-Throw in some console.log
+Throw in some console.logsouthward or utilise the debugger to inspect the intermediate values and figure out why it's undefined.

 You'll get it fixed!
 Good luck :)